Home Articles FAQ Site Map

 5) Not given actual notice of the lawsuit ("I was never served").
 This is the most common reason.
 The court may on its own, or upon a motion of either party, set aside and void any judgment for several reasons, including:

-A) The court did not have the jurisdiction (the geographic and legal area over which its authority extends) to decide the case.
+A) The first court did not have the jurisdiction (the geographic and legal area over which its authority extends) to decide the case.

 B) There was a fraud on the court.